szczepankras/simple-data-adverity-warehouse/README.md

 https://www.youtube.com/watch?v=ciuQhwM48z8

 You can play with the service by your own.
-Check links in the email from me as this file is public and my "heroku-dyno" instance won't survie any DDoS :grinning:.
+Check links in the email from me as this instruction is public and my "heroku-dyno" instance won't survie any DDoS :grinning:
 <h3> Demo notes </h3>
 <ul>
  <li> Watch above YouTube live demo first </hi>